henryqe/henryqe/README.md

 ## Hi there 👋
-discord bot beginner java progammer nothing here yet :/
+nothing here yet :/
+>discord bot beginner in java